CatherineKiiru/js-challenges/Coding notes/readme.md

 ### Comparison with the "Logical And" (&&) operator

-There are times where you will need to test and compare more than one thinge at a time.
+There are times where you will need to test and compare more than one thing at a time.
 The "logical and" operator (&&) returns true if and only if the operands to the left and right of it are true.
 The "logical and" works the same way when you nest an "if" statements within another "if" statement.
 Here's an example:

 ```JavaScript
 function LogicalAnd (num) {